 g.
-Any contestant who fails to check in or to make weight for each day of a tournament is ineligible for further competition and cannot place in the tournament, except as covered in Rule 4-11-d.
+Any contestant who fails to check in or to make weight for each day of a tournament should be ineligible for further competition and should not place in the tournament, except as covered in Rule 4-15-d.

 h.
-No contestant shall be required to wrestle two matches in any tournament with less than one (1) hour rest between such matches.
+It is recommended that no contestant wrestle two matches in any tournament with less than one (1) hour rest between such matches.

-- i.
+i.
 The sports committee recommends that medals and team trophies be formally presented in a ceremony made as impressive as possible.
-When athletes are receiving awards, they shall wear their official school's warmup.
+When athletes are receiving awards, they should wear their school's official warmup.
 No extra equipment (hats, signs, etc.) may be worn or carried at the awards ceremony.
-If a contestant fails to wear his official school uniform, he shall not be allowed to participate in the official ceremony. - j.
+If a contestant fails to wear his official school uniform, he should not be allowed to participate in the official ceremony.

+j.
 Any conference or other non-NCAA qualifying tournament may be conducted under any bracketing agreed upon by participating schools.